ptomato/sandbox/gjs-memory-leaks/async-intro.md

 loop.run();
 ```

-Using async functions you can leverage try-catch-finally in combination with `then()` and `catch()` for flexible error handling to suit your use-case.
-As of GJS-1.54 `finally()` is also available for Promises.

 Now let's remove the cancellable and re-use `loadContents()` and `loadFile()` to test how threaded Promises play out.
 If you don't have suitable files handy, you can create an empty 10MB and 10KB file to compare: